It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 After counting is established, next comes addition and subtraction.

-For example, when my kids ask for strawberries, we can count the number of pieces on their plate.
+For example, when my kids ask for strawberries, we can count the number of pieces on their plates.

-If they think it’s not enough and ask for more, this becomes an addition learning opportunity.
+If they ask for more, this is a chance to learn addition.
 As they eat, we can practice subtraction.

 Baking is another natural way to teach math.
 With measuring cups, you can teach addition and subtraction by looking at volume measurements.
-They learn that precision can affect taste, and hopefully the result will be delicious!
+They learn that precision can affect taste; hopefully, the result will be delicious!

-Take notice of what draws your child’s attention, because that is what your child wants to learn.
+Take notice of what captures your child’s attention; that is what your child wants to learn.

-On our occasional restaurant dates, my daughter likes to keep track of the table numbers, and she does subtraction by considering how many more tables we have to wait for.
+On our occasional restaurant dates, my daughter likes to keep track of the table numbers, and she subtracts by considering how many more tables we have to wait for.

-As you model addition and subtraction in different settings, your children will discover more ways to apply math on their own!
+As you model addition and subtraction in different settings, your children will discover more ways to apply math independently!

 Addition and subtraction at the park

 The countdown before going home is always an alarmingly effective way to reinforce subtraction!
-For example, “You can go down the slide 10 more times.
-Now you went 3 times, so you have 7 more changes before we go home.”
+For example, “You can go down the slide ten more times.
+Now you went three times, so you have seven more changes before we go home.”